svaraborut/binary-search-tree/readme.md

 ### 😟 Cheats

-Erase function signature has been modified to return a the quantity of elements deleted.
+Erase function signature has been modified to return the quantity of elements deleted.
 ```c++
 size_type erase(const key_type& x);